younesStrittmatter/JATOSTutorialComplete/addingSequence.md

-# 5. jsPsych: Adding the created sequence
+# 5. jsPsych: Adding a sequence

 There are two ways to add the generated trial sequences.
 First, we can just copy the object into our
 script: